darrell24015/GameDev/Arduboy/README.md

 ArduboyLib
 ==========

+**10/10/2015**

-Core library for the Arduboy.
+This is a clone of the Core library for the Arduboy from https://github.com/Arduboy/Arduboy.git
 If you're building an app for the Arduboy this is likely where you want to start.

 ## How to use the library